Julio Jones Hires Dive Team to Locate $150K Earring Lost in Lake Lanier

 Bobby Griffin, a member of the dive team, described the bottom of the lake as "pitch dark."
 There were also trees below the surface that made their quest even more difficult.

-Even though Jones will probably be out the cost of the earring, he's going to earn $11.5 million in base salary this season, per Spotrac.
+Even though Jones will probably be out the cost of the earring, he'll earn $11.5 million in base salary this season, per Spotrac.